Effect of Conjugated Linoleic Acid as a Supplement or Enrichment in Foods on Blood Glucose and Waist Circumference in Humans: A Metaanalysis

 Objective: The aim of this meta-analysis is to explore the effect of CLA on FBG and WC.

 searched up to January 2015.
 Studies that examined the effect of CLA supplementation or foods

 enriched with CLA on FBG and WC in healthy adults were included.
 Studies in animals or unhealthy

 Results: Subgroup analysis showed that CLA supplement consumption did not significantly influence

-Conclusion: We conclude that c9, t11- and t12, c10-CLA administered as a supplement or used to
+Conclusion: We conclude that c9, t11- and t10, c12-CLA administered as a supplement or used to

-Keywords: Conjugated linoleic acid, t12, c10-Conjugated linoleic acid, c9, t11-Conjugated linoleic acid, Blood glucose, Waist circumference, Literature review, Meta-analysis
+Keywords: Conjugated linoleic acid, t12, c10-conjugated linoleic acid, c9, t11-conjugated linoleic acid, blood glucose, waist

 Rights & PermissionsPrintExport